appy-one/acebase/README.md

 Having said that, here's how to use them:

-If we you want to monitor a specific node's value, but don't want to get its entire new value every time a small mutation is made to it, subscribe to the "mutated" event.
+If you want to monitor a specific node's value, but don't want to get its entire new value every time a small mutation is made to it, subscribe to the "mutated" event.
 This event is only fired with the target data actually being changed.
 This allows you to keep a cached copy of your data in memory (or cache db), and replicate all changes being made to it:

 ```javascript
 const chatRef = db.ref('chats/chat_id');